 - Hazelnuts or walnuts are other good options for snacking throughout the day.

 Sunflower seeds and pregnancy are very healthy choices.
-And these healthful gems may be eaten raw, roasted, or sprouted by anybody.
+So, if you’re thinking of consuming sunflower seeds during pregnancy first trimester, second trimester, and even the third trimester, go ahead!
+These healthful gems may be eaten raw, roasted, or sprouted by anybody.